Charles Edward, Duke of Saxe-Coburg and Gotha: Education

 Charles Edward moved to Germany with his mother and sister when he was fifteen.
 He spoke little German.
 Duke Alfred wanted to separate Charles Edward from his mother, so she took her son to stay with her brother-in-law—King William II of Württemberg—and found him a tutor.
 Helen then considered how he should be educated.
-The priority was reassuring Germans that he was being brought up in a proper German manner.
+The priority was reassuring Germans that he was being brought up as a German.
 Various members of the extended family made suggestions.
 Alfred wanted to be given responsibility for his heir but was considered too British.
 A school suggested by Empress Victoria was, according to Alice, felt to have too many Jewish pupils.
 Helen ultimately gave Wilhelm control over her son's education.